You are here

 - External transfers to one of Cornell's other colleges/schools may only apply at the end of their second Cornell semester.

-- Note for External Transfers: Because of the College’s four-semester residency requirement, if you externally transfer into Cornell as a second-semester sophomore or later, you are not eligible for internal transfer into A&S.
+- Note for External Transfers: Because of the College’s four-semester residency requirement, if you externally transfer into Cornell as a second-semester sophomore or later, may be eligible for internal transfer into A&S.

 - Students on a leave of absence: If you are withdrawn or on a required leave of absence from your home college, you must get permission to apply from Tam Shapiro, chair of the Arts and Sciences Internal Transfer Committee.